israelali1424/Leet_Code_Prep/recursion/What is recursion.md

 ## Core Components of Recursion

 1. **Base Case**: The condition where recursion stops.

+# Understanding Base Cases in Recursion

+## 1. Understand the Purpose of a Base Case
+The base case is the termination condition of your recursive function.
+It tells the function when to stop making recursive calls and start returning values.

+The base case typically involves checking if the problem is small enough to be solved directly (e.g., an empty list, a single element, or a specific condition that doesn’t require further recursion).

+## 2. Common Patterns for Base Cases

+### For list-based problems:
+Often, the base case is when the list is empty or contains just one element.

 2. **Recursive Case**: The condition where the function calls itself.
 3. **State**: The changing input values in each recursive call.